Dragonmystic707/exalted-reincarnated/src/design notes.md

 * Make separate check box for Supernal attribute?
 * Is there a place for Anima powers?
 I didn’t see one.
 * How to spend Resources is confusing.
 Move the table up—they will assume 1 Res = 1 dot otherwise.
-* Why make people buy the initial dot?
-It does allow for more scope for diversity; 0-5 vs 1-5, which is nice.
-    * I don't.
-The first dot is free.
-This means the explanation is cofusing.
 * From the character creation rules, it sounds like buying a martial art is mandatory.
 Could it be phrased more clearly?

 **Make Spots for:**